benjaminmue/Docker_Unraid_HianimeDownloader/README.md

 ## 📖 Overview

-GDownloader is a powerful media downloader designed for Docker and Unraid environments.
+GDownloader is a powerful media downloader designed for **local network (LAN) use** on Docker and Unraid environments.
 It provides both a command-line interface and a modern web-based GUI for downloading content from HiAnime.to and various social media platforms (YouTube, TikTok, Instagram, etc.).

+> 🏠 **Designed for Home/LAN Use Only**
+>
+> This application is intended for **private, internal network deployment only**.
+It should **never be exposed directly to the internet (WAN)** without proper security measures like a reverse proxy with HTTPS, strong authentication, and rate limiting.

 **Key Features:**
 - 🌐 **Web Interface** - Modern Bootstrap UI for managing downloads
 - 🐳 **Docker-Ready** - Fully containerized with Chrome and ffmpeg included
-- 🔒 **Secure** - URL allowlist, optional authentication, SSRF protection
+- 🏠 **LAN-Optimized** - Designed for trusted home/internal networks
 - 📊 **Real-time Progress** - Live logs and progress tracking via Server-Sent Events
 - 🎯 **Background Processing** - Downloads continue after closing browser
 - 🎬 **Anime Downloads** - Full support for HiAnime.to (episodes, seasons, ranges)